-I have a Montessori-inspired music appreciation series with activities to go with the fabulous Maestro Classics CDs or MP3s.
-I’m very impressed with Maestro Classics as a way for families (or classes) to enjoy classical music together through stories and high-quality music performed by the London Philharmonic Orchestra.
+I have a Montessori-inspired music appreciation series with activities to go with the wonderful Maestro Classics albums.
+I love Maestro Classics as a way for families (or classes) to enjoy classical music together through stories and high-quality music performed by the London Philharmonic Orchestra.

 Normally, the Casey at the Bat CD is $16.98 (or less from 3rd party sellers) and the MP3/PDF is $9.49 Casey at the Bat can also be purchased as part of a Maestro Classics collection.
 (This post also contains affiliate links.)

 Here’s the information about Casey at the Bat from the Maestro Classics site:

 “Casey at the Bat story and music CD or MP3 download

 Music by Stephen Simon